 Product Image & Rating (Out Of 10)

-When you’re planning to hike over serious terrain, the Columbia Newton Ridge Boots are a great choice They’re made with Omni-Grip soles, which helps give you traction on a variety of terrains.
-Whether you’re hiking bare trails or climbing over tree roots and rocks, these soles help you maintain your footing.
+When you’re planning to hike over serious terrain, the Columbia Newton Ridge Boots are a great choice They’re made with Omni-Grip soles, which provide traction on a variety of terrains.
+These soles help you maintain your footing on calm trails or when climbing over tree roots and rocks.
 Plus, with the dual-zone winter tread pattern, you can hike safely on ice and snow.